Afternoon Tea dates will be posted at 10 am on the following dates:

 Select: 1:30 - 3:30 pm (Filled)

-This evening is for book enthusiasts and historians.
-Join us for an evening "tea" of soup, savory scone, salad, cake, and tea, (featuring recipes adapted from the book), followed by a book discussion of The Kitchen Front by Jennifer Ryan.
-A World War II-set story, four women compete for a spot hosting a wartime cookery program called The Kitchen Front - based on the actual BBC program of the same name.
+This evening is for book enthusiasts.
+Join us for an evening tea of salad, sandwiches, savory scone, dessert, and tea, followed by a book discussion of The Seed Keeper by Diane Wilson.
+It spans several generations following a Dakhota family's struggle to preserve their way of life.
 This book is available new, used and on audiobook, and we have copies that you may borrow.
 Reading the book is encouraged or read reviews of the book and join us for an evening supper and chat.

 6:00 - 8:00 pm